Building A Moat-Worthy REIT Portfolio For Mom

 When I think about building a "moat-worthy" REIT portfolio, I think along the lines of building my first train set when I was 12 years old.

 To start with, I went to the area hobby store and began constructing various buildings.
-I was not just looking to own trophies though; I was a bargain shopper so I was always looking to purchase model buildings when they were on sale.
+I was not just looking to own trophies though; I was a bargain shopper, so I was always looking to purchase model buildings when they were on sale.

 My goal was not to complete the train set in a few days or weeks.
 Instead my mission was to construct a village that I could own forever.